wandb/codesearchnet/README.md

   # Overview

-  **Semantic-Code-Search** is a deep-learning based framework built on [TensorFlow](https://github.com/tensorflow/tensorflow) that we use to research the problem of code retrieval using natural language.
+  **CodeNet** is a deep-learning based framework built on [TensorFlow](https://github.com/tensorflow/tensorflow) that we use to research the problem of code retrieval using natural language.
 This research is a continuation of some ideas presented [here](https://githubengineering.com/towards-natural-language-semantic-code-search/) and is a joint collaboration between GitHub and the [Deep Program Understanding](https://www.microsoft.com/en-us/research/project/program/) group at [Microsoft Research - Cambridge](https://www.microsoft.com/en-us/research/lab/microsoft-research-cambridge/).

   The goals of this repository are to provide the community with the following: